Huawei launches Mate XS foldable smartphone with better screen

 Samsung Electronics 005930.KS, the world's top smartphone maker by volume, narrowly beat its rival in the folding race last year, but its launch was delayed after testers encountered problems with its screens.

-The South Korean company is persevering with foldable technology, and earlier this month showed off a device shaped like a makeup compact that unfolded to look like a traditional smartphone.
+The South Korean company is persevering with foldable technology and this month showed off a device shaped like a make-up compact that unfolded to look like a traditional smartphone.

 The Mate XS, like last year's Mate 30 smartphone, will lack access to a licensed version of Google's GOOGL.O Android operating system after the United States in effect barred its companies from supplying Huawei last year.